leonstel/leonstel.github.io/recursive_tree_part3.md

 }
 ```

+### Afterthought
+Why use two properties in the data for hiding the leafs, ```hide``` & ```included```, don't they do kind of the same
+thing?
+Yeah I understand the confusion let me explain.
+Visually they indeed do the same thing, but data wise they can't
+be mixed up because they serve two totally different purposes.
+Imagine if they would do the same thing with only one
+property and you have searched for an item and then hid one of the search result leafs by clicking the arrow.
+If you then
+took the data you could never be certain that the adjusted data contains all search results.
+But with two properties
+you could always identify from the data which leafs are search result (the ones with ```included```) no matter which
+leafs you have hide manually (because that correlates with ```hide```).

 ### Fitting the Pieces

 To wrap up, the tree is now a full grown one in one of the greatest jungles.
 Whereas traversing and searching trees, if done